Return to IEP Home

 When determining the level of need for behavior intervention, address the following considerations:

-If a current, but infrequent, (less than four times per week or less than once daily) Level 1 Behavior is identified in the IEP plan that will require the immediate response of another person to intervene and redirect the physical aggression toward self or others or destruction of property, a personal care assistant may be assigned to intervene or redirect the child or youth during that episode.
+If a current, but infrequent (less than four times per week or less than once daily) level 1 behavior is identified in the IEP plan that will require the immediate response of another person to intervene and redirect the physical aggression toward self or others or destruction of property, the IEP team will assign a personal care assistant to intervene or redirect the child or youth during that episode.
 Medical Assistance (MA) will pay for this response time.
 The time allowed is when the personal care assistant is fully engaged, working face-to-face or hands-on with the child or youth.

 Once a child or youth qualifies for PCA services, he or she may also receive assistance from a personal care assistant for redirection or intervention during a behavioral episode, when the child or youth displays increased vulnerability due to cognitive deficits or socially inappropriate behaviors, and for other delegated health related procedures and tasks.

-Determine how the lack of cognitive skill or vulnerability is affecting the child or youth behavior and what assistance must be provided to redirect or intervene during a behavioral episode.
+Determine how the lack of cognitive skill or vulnerability is affecting the child’s or youth’s behavior and what assistance must be provided to redirect or intervene during a behavioral episode.

 However, once the child is in the classroom, a teacher or paraprofessional is watching over the room and a personal care assistant does not need to be available to observe the child in case the child may elope.